 For anyone looking to sell property in St Maarten, finding buyers will even be easier as we head into the near future.
 The luxury market may not be back yet, as it did take a hit, but the mid to low market is on fire.
 Any property that’s priced under 500k is selling pretty quickly, and there is not much price movement at this point.
 However, one is required to price their property right if it’s to sell quickly.
 Currently, and pretty sure in the near future, prospective buyers are staying away from properties with inflated prices.
 This could be because of the tough economic hardships experienced on the island.

-When it comes to the rentals, they were seriously affected, especially given the impacts the pandemic had on entertainment joints, including bars, restaurants as well as tourist businesses.
+When it comes to the rentals, they were seriously affected, especially given the impacts the pandemic had on entertainment joints, including bars, restaurants, and tourist businesses.
 This did create a temporary void in the rental market, but recently, as the restrictions were eased and the entertainment joints were opened, the market has since recovered, and as we head into the future, it is expected to get even better.
-Some landlords are going to an extent of lowering the rents so as to attract tenants – but that’s how short-term rentals are.
+Some landlords are going to the extent of lowering the rents so as to attract tenants – but that’s how short-term rentals are.
 But one thing you should know is that the long-term rentals aren’t showing any signs of slowing down.
-So, there is a lot of hope of everything getting much better with time.
+So, there is a lot of hope that everything will get much better with time.

 Generally, even though the number of tourists jetting into the country did reduce significantly due to the pandemic, as well as travel restrictions in other nations, not to mention that everyone was trying to follow WHO safety guidelines of staying home, the tourism sector will shoot up exponentially, once the world fully reopens.
 Considering how appealing the island really is, plus everything about it, especially its attractive and lucrative investment opportunities, the market is set to bounce back pretty quickly.
 So, we can say the future is even brighter for the St Maarten real estate market.